-You have defined the limit values for the internal tag "Tank_Level":
+You have defined the limit values for the internal tag "Tank\Level".

-If the tag value is larger than 90, the analog message "High limit value" is triggered and displayed in Runtime.
-This message shows that the water tank is overfilled.
+If the tag value is greater than 90, the analog message "High limit value" is triggered and displayed in Runtime.
+This message indicates that the water tank fill level is exceeded.

-If the tag value is smaller than 10, the analog message "Low limit value" is triggered and displayed in Runtime.
-This message shows that the fill level of the water tank has sunk below the permitted level.
+If the tag value is less than 10, the analog message "Low limit value" is triggered and displayed in Runtime.
+This message shows that the fill level of the water tank is below the permitted level.

-In the next steps you will define the display colors of the message statuses in Runtime.
+In the next steps, define the display colors of the message states in Runtime.